This appendix has brief notes on many of the MPI distributions supported by Arm Performance Reports.

 Arm Performance Reports products have been tested with Open MPI 1.6.x, 1.8.x, 1.10.x and 2.0.x.

-Open MPI 2.1.x does not work with Arm Performance Reports due to a bug in the Open MPI debug interface.
+Open MPI 2.1.3 works with Arm Performance Reports.
+Previous versions of Open MPI 2.1.x do not work due to a bug in the Open MPI debug interface.

 Known issue: If you are using the 1.6.x series of Open MPI configured with the --enable-orterun-prefix-by-default flag then Arm Performance Reports requires patch release 1.6.3 or later due to a defect in earlier versions of the 1.6.x series.